 The Container Ships

-Seeing these ships from afar is interesting, but it is much more unique to see them up close and get a better understanding of how big they are.
+Seeing these ships from afar is interesting, but it is much more exciting to see them up close and get a better understanding of how big they are.

-When we were going through the area, they were even unloading crates which was cool to see.
+When we were going through the shipping area, they were even unloading crates, which was cool to see as well.

 This spot was the original shipping area for the Terminal Island side of the port.
-Since then, it has stopped being used and has taken on a new life as a popular filming spot for movies like The Fast and the Furious.
+Since then, it isn’t being used and has taken on a new life as a popular filming spot for movies like The Fast and the Furious.

 Angels Gate Lighthouse